-The Office of Enrollment Services offers free peer tutoring in a variety of subjects and is responsible for administering the Open Study Sessions (OSS) and individual tutoring.
+The Office of Student Services offers free peer tutoring in a variety of subjects and is responsible for administering the Open Study Sessions (OSS) and individual tutoring.
 Individual tutoring is available on a restricted basis.
-To request a tutor, or more information, please email the Director of Academic Success.
+To request a tutor, or more information, please email studentservices@txchiro.edu.